espressif/esp-idf/docs/en/api-guides/jtag-debugging/index.rst

 .. note::

-    Screenshots presented in this document have been made for Eclipse Neon 3 running on Ubuntu 16.04 LTE.
+    Screenshots presented in this document have been made for Eclipse Neon 3 running on Ubuntu 16.04 LTS.
 There may be some small differences in what a particular user interface looks like, depending on whether you are using Windows, MacOS or Linux and / or a different release of Eclipse.

 .. _jtag-debugging-how-it-works: